6 Common Rugby Injuries

 What are the most common Rugby Injuries?

-As mentioned in the infographic, the most common Rugby Injuries are:
+As mentioned in the infographic, the most common Rugby injuries are:

 • Overuse and RSI